 What are the signs of a chimney leak?

 Sure signs of chimney leaks include peeling wallpaper, stains on the walls and ceilings, and dampness near your fireplace.
 You might even notice water standing in the bottom of your fireplace or stove.
 You can also see signs of chimney leaks on the exterior of your chimney.
 Cracked, broken, and missing bricks and pieces of mortar are the result of the damage of water penetration of your chimney.
-You may also notice rusting on your chimney cap or chase cover, and this also means water is leaking into your chimney.
+You may also notice rusting on your chimney cap and this also means water is leaking into your chimney.

 What are the reasons behind chimney leaks?